Computational Modelling Group

 Hans Fangohr, Jonathan Essex

-Multiscale modelling: an overview of relevant simulation methods.
+Multiscale modelling up to the cellular level: an overview of relevant simulation methods.

 Categories